 My Dream Life:

 I wake up.
-What if this IS my reality? or what if it’s not?
+What if this dream is my future reality? or what if it’s not?
 No matter.
 The dream gives me hope.
 It shows a quiet, meaningful life in my end days.
 My health is good – whether through miracle or medical advances – my body functions well.
 It encourages me to impact my family with love, grace, and be a spiritual example.
-It redefines purpose in my marriage to continue to be the godly wife and partner God asks of me and have a deeper thankfulness for Greg.
+It redefines purpose in my marriage to continue to be the godly wife and partner God asks of me and have a deeper thankfulness for my husband.

 “For I am already being poured out like a drink offering, and the time for my departure is near.
 I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day—and not only to me, but also to all who have longed for his appearing.”
 2 Timothy 4:6-8 NIV